 The Equity in Education Coalition believes that no one can advocate better for our kids than our communities and our allies.
-Therefore, we work with local, regional and state-wide communities to ensure that laws, policies and programs work for kids often trapped in the opportunity and achievement gap.
-We also hold our leaders accountable until they secure the resources required to make all children safe, healthy and vibrant.
+Therefore, we work with local, regional and state legislatures to ensure that laws, policies, and programs work for kids often trapped in the opportunity and achievement gap.
+We also hold our leaders accountable until they secure the resources required to make all children safe, healthy, and vibrant.

 Legislative Session 2017

 Our legislative priorities for the 2017 session involve supporting policies and programs that fully and equitably fund a quality education system for all of Washington’s students.
 Our call to action:

 - Ensure fairness in implementing the McCleary decision and fully funding education

 - Increase funding for pre-school, summer school, and enrichment opportunities

 - Targeted increased investments in Learning Assistance Program, Transitional Bilingual Instructional Program, and Expanded Learning Opportunities

 - Advocate for more equitable distribution of resources and a funding model based on student needs